flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 across](http://wiki.eveonline.com/en/wiki/Interstellar_travelling#Where_Do_We_Come_From.3F)
 the ruins of a surprisingly well-preserved Terran stargate.
-They quickly realized the promise of the new/old technology, and set about constructing a companion gate in Hedion, the closest star to Amarr, with the gate opening for use in 21290 AD.
+They quickly realized the promise of the new/old technology, and set about constructing a companion gate in Hedion (it's mildly surprising that they didn't just call this Amarr 2), the closest star to Amarr, with the gate opening for use in 21290 AD.
 With the cluster now as their oyster (that's admittedly a metaphor I've never figured out), the Empire began spidering out from Amarr, with the Emperor soon granting the more powerful families vast swaths of